 Check your pH meter to ensure there is a problem.
 Calibrate it regularly to ensure accurate readings.
 Store it correctly, keeping the bulb moist.
 Drying out your pH meter is a problem many novice growers experience.
 The device will stop reading accurately if you allow this to happen, so make sure you store it according to the meter’s instructions to ensure a long lifespan for it.

-The best way to determine the best pH for marijuana growing in coco coir is to observe the pH of the runoff after you water, as this will be indicative of what’s happening with in the plants’ rooting system.
+One way to determine the best pH for marijuana growing in coco coir is to observe the pH of the runoff after you water, as this will be indicative of what’s happening with in the plants’ rooting system.
 With coco you want to water so about 15-20% of the nutrient solution passes through the plant container.
 Watering to runoff helps flush excess nutrient salts from the coco medium.

-Collect this runoff and test the pH.
+If you suspect your nutrient deficiencies are caused by incorrect pH, you can ollect this runoff and test the pH.
 If the runoff is over 6.2, you know that you need to try to back it down a bit by running the pH of your next few watering lower – around 5.6 or 5.7.
 Similarly if your run off pH is too low, you will want to go higher with the pH the next few times you water to bring it back up.
 Maybe around 6.2 or so for a few waterings. don’t forget to check PPMs of the runoff as well to check for other potential warning signs.

 Cal-Mag Ingredients: what is Cal Mag Plus made of?

 Cal mag is a calcium and magnesium booster that is made up of a number of ingredients.
 It has an NPK value of 2-0-0.